 Flooding: This valley is subject to flooding at any time of year.
 Do not attempt this trip in bad weather or when rain is forecast.
 If rivers and side streams are in flood, do not attempt to cross.
 The Copland River can flood sections of track making it impassable.

-Avalanches are possible in the upper valley – care is required throughout winter and spring, in particular.
+Avalanches are possible in the upper valley – particular care is required throughout winter and spring.

 The Copland Track was built by the Tourist and Health Resorts Department to provide a tourist route across the Southern Alps linking the West Coast with the Hermitage, a popular lodge at Mt Cook.